-9. Jade: Supports the adrenal glands and relieves headaches.
+9. Jade: This stone brings the energy of purity and tranquility.
+Supports the adrenal glands and relieves headaches.

 How to Use Your Crystals

-Crystals can also be carried with you throughout the day, in your pocket to be held when you need to feel calm or balanced, or as jewelry.
-Another common practice according to some of my crystal enthusiast friends is to wear your stone tucked inside of your bra—close to your heart and circulatory centre.
+Crystals can be carried in a pouch with you throughout the day, in your pocket to be held when you need to feel calm or balanced, or as jewelry.

 Another common practice, according to some of my crystal enthusiast friends, is to wear your stone on a necklace or tucked inside of your bra—close to your heart and circulatory center.
 You may choose to carry the stone on or near the associated chakra or area of your body that needs attention to focus its healing power.

 You can also use crystals to settle the environments around you.
 Keeping a positive energy stone in your car or at your desk at work can assist in keeping some heavier negative vibes at bay.

 And placing larger stones around your home can help promote the feelings of a healthy, balanced space.
 Place a clear crystal in each of the four corners of your home to encourage stability and protection.

 When you first bring your crystals home, it’s a good idea to give them a good cleaning.
 You’ll also want to cleanse the crystals that absorb negative energy on a regular basis.